AnarDocs/LibSocWiki/pages/Direct_Action_(Canada).md

-The first actions associated with the group included vandalizing the headquarters of Amax, a mining company which had been granted a [special exemption from environmental laws](Regulatory_Capture "wikilink"), and offices of the British Columbia Ministry of Environment.
+The first actions associated with the group included vandalizing the headquarters of Amax, a mining company which had been granted a [special exemption from environmental laws](Regulatory_Capture.md "wikilink"), and offices of the British Columbia Ministry of Environment.

 After these actions, the group dispersed.
 Belmas and Hannah retreated to